CartoDB/carto.js/doc/events.md

 # Events

-You can bind custom functions to layer events.
+You can bind custom functions to layer events by adding listeners and callbacks to the async portions of the CartoDB.js library.
+Active layer events are triggered by layers on your webpage that are already loaded (**Tip:** these are the `createLayer` and `createVis` functions that return the _done_ event.
+For details, see [Loading Events](http://docs.cartodb.com/cartodb-platform/cartodb-js/api-methods/#loading-events)).
+Each event requires the layer to include an **interactivity** layer.
 This is useful for integrating your website with your maps, adding events for mouseovers and click events.

+**Note:** Be mindful of using these events, as these functions can get costly if you have a lot of features on a map.

 ## layer

 ### layer.featureOver(_event, latlng, pos, data, layerIndex_)

-Triggered when the user hovers on any feature.
+Triggered when the user mouse hovers on any feature.

 #### Callback arguments